bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 }
 ~~~

-Requests to the callback URI MUST be processed as described in
+Requests to the callback URI MUST be processed by the RC as described in
 {{interaction-pushback}}.

 Since the incoming request to the callback URL is from the AS and
 not from the RO's browser, the RC MUST NOT require the RQ to
-be present.
+be present on incoming HTTP the request.

 ### Display a Short User Code {#request-interact-usercode}